Well, I finally did get my motorbike licence, but not without its share of dramas.

 It basically said that unless I had a medical within 30 days, to ascertain that I was fit to drive, my drivers licence (car and all!) would be revoked.
 Even if I got the medical certificate, they could still at their pleasure revoke the licence.
 This was because — get this — I “suffer from cochlear implants”.

 Graeme took the letter off me and huffed and puffed about it.
-He is a hearing aid wearer, and realised that the implications were far and wide for all hearing impaired people Australia-wide.
+He is a hearing aid wearer, and realised that the implications were far and wide for all hearing impaired people across Australia.
 He took it home with him to give to Denise.
 Denise is a personal injury lawyer but nevertheless has a lot of experience in advocacy.

 I explained the situation to a cochlear implant email list to which I belong, and someone (thanks Naomi!) sent me a PDF of the standards adopted by traffic licencing centres Australia-wide.